 The Best Bird Field Guides for Birders

 The volume of choices available when you start looking at bird field guides can be extremely overwhelming.
-How in the world are beginning birders supposed to know which of the dozens of field guides that are available will be best to help you learn about birds?
+How in the world are beginning birders supposed to know which of the dozens of field guides and bird books that are available will be best to help you learn about birds?
 Answer a few questions and you will be much more prepared to select the best bird field guide for you.